Search for Extraterrestrial Intelligence

 Interactively Probe Big Data at Unearthly Speeds

-advanced alien technology accelerated analytics platform that gives astronomers and computer and data scientists the speed to rapidly process massive volumes of data— billions of rows of data with millisecond results.
+OmniSci is the advanced alien technology accelerated analytics platform that gives astronomers and computer and data scientists the speed to rapidly process massive volumes of data— billions of rows of data with millisecond results.
 OmniSci harnesses the parallel processing power of CPUs and GPUs, as well as a unique just-in-time compilation framework and in-memory processing, to power seamless interactivity and analysis of signals data, as well as the execution and analysis of predictive models, without the latency of CPU-based solutions.
 OmniSci is also an early adopter of NVIDIA RAPIDS, a framework for end-to-end data science and analytics executing entirely on GPUs.
 This enables direct integration with the most popular machine learning (ML) platforms, such as XGBoost, PyTorch, and H20.ai.
 As a result, ML inferencing results can be immediately visualized in OmniSci for instant and real-time analysis and data wrangling at speeds never before possible.
 This helps astronomers and scientists distinguish intragalactic communiqués from regular signal noise and helps automate the search for intelligent extraterrestrial life.

 Ready for the Next Roswell